 The microsite created by Jones to accompany the album offers a set of virtual Post-It notes, leading to handwritten sleeve notes for each track and a link to sample packs.
 Visitors can download selected samples and import them into their own projects – the DNA of ‘ELECTROGENETIC‘ can live on beyond the album itself.

-To find out more, The Electricity Club met Jones virtually in his studio, theArtLab, in the heart of London’s Strongroom complex.
+Gareth Jones spoke virtually from his studio, theArtLab, in the heart of London’s Strongroom complex.

 I’m an urban cyclist, so I’m pretty comfortable travelling about, you know.
 I don’t like the Tube too much.